 In a recent survey conducted by One Poll, 27 per cent of 2,000 British people said they never felt fully relaxed when travelling, with a further 23 per cent admitting they felt tense and stressed when heading to important meetings.
 39 per cent said noise from other passengers was one of the biggest stress factors to their daily commute.
 However, 66 per cent said listening to their own music helps lift their mood and keep them relaxed.

-Available until the end of May 2017, the Sound Menu has been created by Dr Alexandra Lamont, senior lecturer in the psychology of music at Keele University, who has been studying how music can influence emotions and the listening habits of travellers.
+The Sound Menu has been created by Dr Alexandra Lamont, senior lecturer in the psychology of music at Keele University, who has been studying how music can influence emotions and the listening habits of travellers.

 Lamont says: “Creating an ‘auditory bubble’ while travelling, such as through the use of noise cancellation technology, can allow passengers to get more from their journey, helps people block out environmental noise and allows them to focus on the moment or the task at hand.